pivotal/docs-tap/application-accelerator/best-practices/accelerators.hbs.md

 It is a good habit to have tests for the application skeleton:

-- You must have an overall application test that bootstraps the application and sees if it comes online such as the application [`smoke`](https://en.wikipedia.org/wiki/Smoke_testing_(software)).
+- You must test the application to confirm it comes online.
 - A test per layer of the Application is needed.
 For example, presentation layer, business layer, or data layer.
 These tests can be unit-tests leveraging stubbing or mocking frameworks.
 - An integration test per layer of the Application is also needed.
 Especially the presentation